 5. Take action to protect health from climate change.

 As climate change continues to advance, it becomes harder and harder to clean up ozone pollution.
 To protect human health from the worst impacts, we need to act to address climate change and reduce ozone pollution.
-We also need to help communities deal with the health impacts of climate change that are already here.
-A bill in Congress called the "Climate Change Health Protection and Promotion Act" would do just that.
+Among many other steps needed to address climate change, transitioning to zero-emission vehicles and electricity are critical steps.